eCubed/DevNotes/10-free-software-desired-capabilities.md

 11. **Smoothen Tool.** Many have only a mouse to draw, and it results in very jagged paths.
 Even with a pen and tablet, the results may still be rough.
 The smoothen tool, when dragged in a close proximity to a jagged piece of path, would decrease the number of anchor points, make some adjustments, and intelligently guess the intended smooth curve.
-This tool isn't perfect, but it is far more often than not effective.
+This tool isn't perfect, but it is far more often effective than ineffective.

 ## Adobe Photoshop
 1. **Content Aware Fill.** This tool allows us to select an area with something in it that we want gone.
 When the operation